dralmabeck/ACCPO/README.md

 This program is fully written in modern C++17.

-This is first study of a Cryptocurrency trading bot working with the Kraken exchange API.
+This is study of a Cryptocurrency trading with the Kraken exchange API.

 The development started as capstone project for the Udacity C++ Nanodegree.